-In this 21st Century, tourism is one of the fastest growing industries and helps boost many flagging economies around the world.
+In the 21st Century, tourism is one of the fastest-growing industries and helps boost many flagging economies around the world.

 With the rapid growth of reliable communication options and improved transport infrastructure, more and more people from around the world are making the decision to travel to faraway places and distant countries that used to be a dream, once upon a time.